D. T. Sheffler

 University Scholars B.A.
 (Honors), Baylor University

-Lesley-Anne Dyer Williams is a medieval scholar and lover of the liberal arts and classical education.
-Her research focuses on the history of Medieval Platonism, with a special interest in the twelfth century and the development of the Quadrivium.
+Dr. Lesley-Anne Dyer Williams is a medieval scholar and lover of the liberal arts.
 She is the Founding Director for the LeTourneau University Liberal Arts Guild and served for seven years as an Associate Professor of Literature and Latin at LeTourneau University.
-She has taught Great Books in a variety of institutions, including the Program of Liberal Studies at the University of Notre Dame, the Center for Core Texts and Ideas at the University of Texas at Austin, and the University Scholars program at Baylor University.
+She has taught great books in a variety of institutions, including the Program of Liberal Studies at the University of Notre Dame, the Center for Core Texts and Ideas at the University of Texas at Austin, and the University Scholars program at Baylor University.
+Her academic research focuses on the history of medieval Platonism, with a special interest in the twelfth century, the relationship between time and eternity, and the development of the quadrivium.
+Her academic articles address such figures as Plotinus, Augustine, Hilary of Poitiers, Anselm, Bernard of Clairvaux, Peter Abelard, Richard of St. Victor, John Wyclif, and Søren Kierkegaard.
+She has also published in Christianity Today and First Things.

 Lesley-Ann Williams Portrait